TheFireCo/genkit-plugins/README.md

 ## Installation

 Install the plugin in your project with your favorite package manager.
-For example, for `genkitx-openai-plugin`:
+For example, for `genkitx-openai`:

-- `npm install genkitx-openai-plugin`
+- `npm install genkitx-openai`
-- `yarn add genkitx-openai-plugin`
+- `yarn add genkitx-openai`
-- `pnpm add genkitx-openai-plugin`
+- `pnpm add genkitx-openai`

 ## Usage